-The internet has become so ingrained in our lives that it’s easy to take it for granted in the year 2018.
+The internet has become so ingrained in our lives that it’s easy to take it for granted.
 We get online to check the weather forecast, for a traffic update, to find directions to a new location, to check our bank balance, to wish friends and loved one all over the globe a happy birthday… there is no denying that the internet has changed the world.

 We would be remiss, however, to ignore the dark side of the web.
 Online communication has given everybody a voice and the freedom to share exactly what is on their mind from the sanctuary of a screen, which is a simultaneous blessing and curse.
 We are raising a generation of children that have not known a world without the web and all that entails, and young people use the internet for a number of reasons that are foreign to their parents.
 This article will also help keep children safe while they negotiate the many twists and turns of a life lived online.

 Arguably the three most important things that any child should learn about the internet are as follows:

 - People are not always who they say they are.
 Unless you are certain you know who you are interacting with, do not accept a friend request or similar.
 Suggest to your child that, if somebody claiming to be a school friend wishes to interact with them, they should first confirm who teaches them Math, what book they last discussed in English, what color the chairs in the study hall are, or any other question that nobody else would know the answer to.